How Toyota Created History with Lexus LS400

 Related: Remembering the Toyota Corolla E90

 With LS400 and Lexus, Toyota literally did the unthinkable.
 The LS400 is highly regarded as an ‘engineering revolution’ and earned praise from even the most authoritarian motoring journalists as being the best car in the world.
-And as David E. Davis (late), the renowned editor and publisher at Car and Driver magazine and the founder of Automobile magazine famously wrote after he test drove the LS400 in 1989:
+As David E. Davis (late), the renowned editor and publisher at Car and Driver magazine and the founder of Automobile magazine famously wrote after he test-drove the LS400 in 1989:

 “All you guys from Munich, Stuttgart, and Coventry, call your offices.
 I’d say the fox is about to find his way into the henhouse.”